abrigham1/laravel-email-exceptions/README.md

 * throttleCacheDriver (string) - The cache driver to use for throttling, by default it uses CACHE_DRIVER from your env file
 * throttleDurationMinutes (int) - The duration in minutes of the throttle for example if you put 5 and a BadMethodCallException triggers an email if that same exception is thrown again it will not be emailed until 5 minutes have passed
 * dontThrottle (array) - This is the same as dontEmail except provide a list of exceptions you do not wish to throttle ever even if throttling is turned on
-* globalThrottle (bool) - Enable or disable throttling of exception emails.
-Throttling is only performed if its been determined the exact same exception/error has already been emailed by checking the cache.
-Errors/Exceptions are determined to be unique by exception/error class + exception/error message + exception/error code
+* globalThrottle (bool) - Enable or disable whether you want to globally throttle the number of emails you can receive of all exception types by this application
 * globalThrottleLimit (int) - The the maximum number of emails you want to receive in a given period.
 * throttleDurationMinutes (int) - The duration in minutes of the global throttle for example if you put in 30 and have 10 for your globalThrottleLimit when the first email is sent out a 30 minute timer will commence once you reach the 10 email threshold no more emails will go out for that 30 minute period.
 * toEmailAddress (string) - The email to send the exceptions emails to such as the dev team dev@yoursite.com
 * fromEmailAddress (string) - The email address these emails should be sent from such as noreply@yoursite.com.
+* emailSubject (string) - The subject of email, leave NULL to use default Default Subject: An Exception has been thrown on APP_URL APP_ENV

 **Note:** the dontReport variable from **app/Exceptions/Handler.php** file will also not be emailed as it's assumed if they are not important enough to log then they also are not important enough to email